DeNA/Anjin/README.md

 ## Built-in Reporter

 The following Reporter types are provided.
-These can be used as they are, or project-specific Reporters can be implemented and used.
+These can be used as they are, or game-title-specific custom Reporters can be implemented and used.

 ### Composite Reporter